axonivy-market/azure-servicebus-connector/azure-servicebus-connector-product/README.md

 ### Azure Service Bus Emulator

 - Start by cloning the repository https://github.com/Azure/azure-service-bus-emulator-installer
+- In the file `ServiceBus-Emulator\Config\Config.json` copy the block of `queue.1` and create another queue named `queue.2` (used to demonstrate automatic receive of messages) in the list of queues.
 - Change directory to `Docker-Compose-Template`
 - Create a file named `.env` with the following content: